MohibShaikh/ThreatSentinel/README.md

 ---

-**🛡️ The AITIA SOC Agent represents the future of autonomous cybersecurity - intelligent, adaptive, and always vigilant.
+**🛡️ The ThreatSentinel SOC Agent represents the future of autonomous cybersecurity - intelligent, adaptive, and always vigilant.
 Deploy your AI security analyst today through a modern REST API! 🛡️**

 ## Modular SOC Tool Integrations

-AITIA now features a comprehensive integration framework that allows it to **execute actions** across popular SOC tools, not just recommend them.
-This transforms AITIA from an advisory system into a **fully operational security orchestration platform**.
+ThreatSentinel now features a comprehensive integration framework that allows it to **execute actions** across popular SOC tools, not just recommend them.
+This transforms ThreatSentinel from an advisory system into a **fully operational security orchestration platform**.

 ### 🔧 **Supported Integrations**